coheigea/testcases/apache/cxf/cxf-saml-sso/README.md

 the Response, containing the roles of the authenticated user.
 This is used by the endpoint to set up the security context.

-The CXF Endpoint has also configured the SimpleAuthorizingInterceptor, which reads the current Subject's roles from the SecurityContext, and requires that a user must have role "boss" to access the "doubleIt" operation ("alice" has this role, "bob" does not).
+The CXF Endpoint has also configured the SecureAnnotationsInterceptor, which reads the current Subject's roles from the SecurityContext, and requires that a user must have role "boss" to access the "doubleIt" operation ("alice" has this role, "bob" does not).